Story at a glance:

 With advancements in plastic film manufacturing, higher performing materials are becoming the norm.
 It is important to look for moisture barrier products manufactured from 100% virgin resin.
 They are also typically manufactured in a multi-layer or co-extruded fashion.
 Co-extruded films are in high demand as they incorporate the best properties of different resins and link them all together into one film structure.

 Given these innovative approaches to plastic film, specifiers should note thickness does not always directly correlate to performance.
-Less robust material such as clear or black polyethylene sheeting, also known as visqueen, have been used as a minimal approach to protecting against the aforementioned moisture related issues.
+Less robust material like clear or black polyethylene sheeting, also known as visqueen, have been used as a minimal approach to protecting against the aforementioned moisture related issues.
 These types of products are typically manufactured from high levels of recycled content.
 The concern with these products is long-term effectiveness and lack of performance in areas such as strength and water vapor resistance.

 High-performance vapor retarders and barriers are commonly available in 8-mil, 10-mil, 15-mil and 20-mil thicknesses.
 As mentioned, increased thickness does not always translate into better performance.
 Avoid single extruded products made from recycled content.
 For example, a 10-mil single layer extruded film made from recycled content will not carry near the performance of a thinner 8-mil co-extruded film manufactured from virgin resin.
 When evaluating vapor retarder and barrier products, it is key to make sure they are made from virgin resin and are co-extruded films.